smartdev0725/allianceBlockNFTTrading/docs/TxFlow.md

 bool onProjectTokens: Repayment in project tokens or lending token.

 When a project loan is settled, the lenders holding loan NFT’s can claim their part of the repayment made by the borrower.
 Their loan NFT’s will be burned and they will get the corresponding amount of lending tokens back from the escrow.
-TODO: Pay the lenders back in the project’s own tokens.